SamyaDaleh/CL-Toolbox/README.md

 ## Usage

 Run it in your IDE.
-Or download the jar from folder releases and run it from the command line.
-Run it without parameters to get a help about how to use it.

-Call with java -Dfile.encoding="UTF-8" -jar ... to correctly display special characters.
+If you downloaded or produced a jar, call with java -Dfile.encoding="UTF-8" -jar ... to correctly display special characters.
 Or call CL-Toolbox.bat (Windows) or CL-Toolbox.sh (Linux).
 They work with the same parameters, but you don't have to type in the encoding.

 Video series about background and demonstration :
 [English](https://www.youtube.com/playlist?list=PLlnJDVO5phqbKLKRvvQcrBK0VQjc6y7BH)